mackoctavian/mackoctavian/README.md

 I'm Mack,

-I'm a C++, Python and Javascript developer currently working at Quickii Technologies.
+I'm a C++, Rust and Javascript developer.

 You can also find me on [Twitter](https://twitter.com/codewithwhisper) or [Linkedin](https://www.linkedin.com/in/mack-octavian-167a37140/).
 <!--